ChangLab/space-jam/README.md

 The most important action is to compress data that is not immediately needed.
 Escpecially, compressing file types that contain text data e.g., any file containing sequences, can reduce a file's size by **40–90%**.
 This also plays an important role when data is uploaded to AWS (or any other cloud file storage), as it drastically reduces transfer times and monthly storage costs, **which needs to be accounted for years and decades**!

-The compression script includes many of the common file formats which gives space savings, while excluding binary formats like `.bam`.
+The compression script includes many of the common file formats which give space savings, while excluding binary formats like `.bam`.
 The script utilizes [pigz](https://zlib.net/pigz/) which is a parallel implementation of gzip and provides a _P_ fold increase in compression speed, where _P_ is the number of CPU cores.

 The script was tested on macOS and Linux, and pigz is available on Changrila2, Sherlock and SCG.